-The “cap gap” is the period after F-1 students’ Optional Practical Training has expired, but before their H-1B work authorization begins on October 1.
-The OPT Cap Gap Extension automatically extends F-1 students’ immigration status and work authorization in order to bridge the gap between the end of their F-1 status and the start of their H-1B status.
-In this way, the students’ employment and stay in the U.S. are not interrupted.
+The OPT Cap Gap Extension automatically extends F-1 students’ immigration status and work authorization in order to bridge the gap between the end of their F-1 status/employment authorization and the start of their cap-subject H-1B.

 If your H-1B petition requests consular processing rather than a change of status, you are not eligible for the Cap Gap Extension.

-As long as your OPT was valid when the H1-B petition was filed (received by USCIS), your OPT work authorization and F-1 status will both be extended until September 30.
+If your EAD was valid when the H1-B petition was filed (received by USCIS), your OPT work authorization and F-1 status will both be automatically extended until September 30.

-Follow the directions below to request a new I-20 showing the Cap Gap Extension.
+To request an I-20 showing the Cap Gap Extension:

 If your H-1B petition is withdrawn, denied or rejected, your OPT work authorization will automatically end and you will have a 60-day grace period from that date to depart the U.S., change degree level, transfer, change status, as long as you have not otherwise violated your status.

 If your H1B or other change of status application is approved, you must notify ISS via the myISSS portal.
 Complete the "Change of Status Notification" e-form.